 6.2 Mergers and Acquisitions

 6.3.2 Barclay's PLC

 6.3.6 Santander UK

 6.3.7 Nationwide Building Society

 7. MARKET OPPORTUNITIES AND FUTURE TRENDS

-What is the growth rate of UK Retail Banking Market?
+How big is the UK Retail Banking Market?

 Who are the key players in UK Retail Banking Market?

-HSBC Bank PLC, Barclays PLC, Royal Bank of Scotland, Lloyds Banking Group, Standard Chartered PLC are the major companies operating in UK Retail Banking Market.
+HSBC Bank PLC, Barclays PLC, Royal Bank of Scotland, Lloyds Banking Group and Standard Chartered PLC are the major companies operating in the UK Retail Banking Market.